Academic Units

 Basic Nutrition Unit

-The Basic Nutrition Unit is composed of a group of 11 academics who work on various lines of research focused on generating knowledge about cellular and molecular bases of processes that are associated with nutrition and productive systems.
+The Basic Nutrition Unit comprises a group of 14 academics working on various lines of research focused on generating knowledge about the cellular and molecular bases of processes associated with nutrition, health and productive systems.

 The research carried out in this Unit has diverse backgrounds.
-Study, for example, at the genomic and bioinformatic level, the mechanisms of the host-pathogen relationship, fundamental to understand the impact of diet and the role of microorganisms in the body.
+Study, for example, the mechanisms of the host-pathogen relationship at the genomic and bioinformatic levels, which are fundamental to understanding the impact of diet and the role of microorganisms in the body.
 Also carries out research analyzing the genome of different species of fruit trees of commercial importance for our country, Chile (cherry, plum and peach), and their relationship with fruit traits.
-Furthermore, through the use of different techniques, both in vivo and in vitro, the unit contributes to a better understanding of how the metabolic responses of cells are associated with diseases such as cancer and diabetes.
+Furthermore, through the use of various techniques, both in vivo and in vitro, the Unit contributes to a better understanding of how the metabolic responses of cells are associated with diseases such as cancer, diabetes and those related to aging.

-The multidisciplinary work of this Unit has allowed the implementation of several types of projects, basic and applied research, and provides a development space for the training of new students and projects, as well as allowing participation in various internal and external academic programs.
+The multidisciplinary work of this Unit has enabled the implementation of various types of projects, including basic and applied research, providing a development space for the training of new students and projects, as well as facilitating participation in multiple internal and external academic programs.